Saint-Jean Lynx

-Saint-Jean Lynx were a junior ice hockey team which played from 1989 to 1995 in the Quebec Major Junior Hockey League.
+The Saint-Jean Lynx were a junior ice hockey team which played from 1989 to 1995 in the Quebec Major Junior Hockey League.
 They played at the Colisée Isabelle-Brasseur.
-In 1982 they moved from Sherbrooke and were formerly the Sherbrooke Castors.
+In 1982, they moved from Sherbrooke where they were formerly the Sherbrooke Castors.
 They were known as the Saint-Jean Castors from 1982 until 1989.
-In 1995 they moved to Rimouski to become the Rimouski Océanic.
+In 1995, they moved to Rimouski to become the Rimouski Océanic.